What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Courgettes

-Pick: young and tender, before they turn into marrows.
+Pick: Young and tender, before they turn into marrows.

-Watch for: fruit hiding under large leaves.
+Watch for: Fruit hiding under large leaves.

-July tip: check every couple of days in warm weather.
+July tip: Check every couple of days in warm weather.
 Regular picking keeps the plant producing.

-If you end up with a glut, use courgettes in fritters, pasta sauces, soups, curries, chutneys, cakes, traybakes, or cooked freezer portions.
+Use gluts in fritters, pasta sauces, soups, curries, chutneys, cakes, traybakes, or cooked freezer portions.

 Find our full guide for Harvesting Courgettes here.